 Dating is hard.
 Dating in your late 30s and early 40s is hard.
 Dating as a widow is hard.
 And trying to do all three at once is a massive challenge!
 (I imagine that had I been blessed with children, dating would be nearly impossible!)

 [Note: I know that dating as a never-married or divorced person in their late 30s and early 40s is hard, too.
 But I’ve never done it so can’t speak to those challenges, so will stick to the widowhood stuff.
 This blog is, after all, about me.
 But I digress…]

 Regular readers may know that the idea of re-entering the dating world was a bit scary and confusing for me, even though I knew Paul would want me to find a new love to share my life with.
-They’ll also know that I had a frustrating start that led to lots of hurt feelings—and even a broken heart.
+They’ll also know that I had a frustrating start that led to lots of hurt feelings.
 But never one to let disappointment hold me back, I tried my hand at online dating again last year.
 It was an interesting adventure that led me to believe that online dating isn’t for me.